Exploring Magical Mont Saint-Michel: I AM CALGARY’S Summer of 2019

 We drove to Mont Saint-Michel in our rental vehicle from the Brittany sea port of Saint-Malo.
 It took us 45 minutes to get to the hamlet of Mont Saint-Michel.
 It took a further 45 minutes to gain access to the car park as we inched our way along the final two kilometre bumper-to-bumper access road amidst the mid-morning summer holiday traffic jam.
 Had we not pre-purchased tickets to the attraction we may well have turned around, avoiding the throngs of pilgrims and holiday makers trying to access the island.
 In hindsight, we’re so glad we persevered with our visit.

 The island is accessed via an elevated causeway that, during high tide, is surrounded by water.
 Aside from the island spectacle, the bay in which Mont Saint-Michel is located sports some of the most dramatic tidal differences seen anywhere in the world.
 The difference between high and low tide averages 14 metres.
 Depending on the timing of the tide, visitors swarm to the Mount to see the tidal bore, the water surge or leading wave that forms by the incoming tide as it mounts the shallow sand bars and pushes up against the remaining draining waters from the bay.
 If at all possible, plan your visit to Mont Saint-Michel around the tide times and try to experience this phenomenon.
 Check out the tide table for Mont Saint-Michel here.

-We had investigated and pre-purchased tickets through the exceptional travel website, When to be Where, to two of the attractions that caught our attention.
+We had investigated and pre-purchased tickets through the exceptional travel website, BestTime2Travel, to two of the attractions that caught our attention.

 👣 Tour #1: Mont Saint-Michel Abbey Ticket and Self-Guided Tour